Fonta1n3/nostrnode-cli/README.md

 a slow, painful experience.

 ## What does nostrnode do?
-Specifically, nostrnode receives encrypted rpc commands intended for Core Lightning, Join Market and Bitcoin Core. nostrnode decrypts the command, builds the http request for localhost and forwards it to the correct service (identified by port for now). nostrnode takes the response from said service, encrypts it, packages it into a nostr event and sends it to the relay which forwards it to the client.
+nostrnode receives encrypted rpc commands intended for Core Lightning, Join Market and Bitcoin Core. nostrnode decrypts the command, builds the http request for localhost and forwards it to the correct service (identified by port for now). nostrnode takes the response from said service, encrypts it, packages it into a nostr event and sends it to the relay which forwards it to the client.